 Work In Progress Seminar Series

 CHEMP will now be hosting a regular ‘work in progress’ seminar series.
-The seminars will normally take place once or twice a month on Tuesdays, from 16.30-18.00, in our Kantemirovskaya 3A building.
-All are welcome to attend (no registration is necessary) and if you would like to present your own health related research at our CHEMP seminar series, please contact the seminar convenor and Director of CHEMP, Professor Christopher J Gerry (email@example.com)
+The seminars will normally take place once or twice a month on Wednesday, from 18.20-19.50, in our Kantemirovskaya 3A building.
+All are welcome to attend (no registration is necessary, if you need a visitor pass please contact us (email@example.com)) and if you would like to present your own health related research at our CHEMP seminar series, please contact the seminar convenor and Director of CHEMP, Professor Christopher J Gerry (firstname.lastname@example.org)

 Have you spotted a typo?

 Highlight it, click Ctrl+Enter and send us a message.
 Thank you for your help!